KaltunAhmed/prayer-times/README.md

 - Clone this repository

-- Message me and request the .env file
+- Message me and request the .env file & I'll also make you a contributor to the project

 - Create a branch